 Is online EMDR therapy effective for trauma treatment?

 EMDR was uncommonly performed through a virtual medium before COVID-19.
 Since the pandemic, people’s access to EMDR worldwide has expanded due to this forced change.
 Fortunately, it proves to be just as effective as in-person EMDR treatment.
 At The Mindful Practice, we use HIPAA-compliant software to conduct our sessions virtually.
 The therapist uses various techniques to apply the bilateral stimulation that is most comfortable for the client.
-From our Winter Park, Florida office, we can offer online EMDR therapy to anyone in Florida.
-From people living in Jacksonville, Melbourne, Lake County, Kissimmee, Winter Garden, Tampa, Fort Lauderdale, Miami, Pensacola, Tallahassee, Key West, and beyond.
+From our Winter Park and Jacksonville, Florida offices, we can offer online EMDR therapy to anyone in Florida.
+From people living in Melbourne, Lake County, Kissimmee, Winter Garden, Tampa, Fort Lauderdale, Miami, Pensacola, Tallahassee, Key West, and beyond.